By Teachers, For Teachers

 Begin by having students listen to the actual broadcast, available here and teach them about what happened in 1938.
 Once they have the background, you can explore a variety of different topics, depending on the age of your students and the subject you’re teaching.
 For history students, the hysteria around the broadcast is interesting in light of world events at that time (the build-up to World War II, etc.).

-If you’re looking for a thought-provoking discussion for older students, ask them: could this type of “hoax” be perpetuated today?
+If you’re looking for a thought-provoking discussion and halloween classroom activities for older students, ask them: could this type of “hoax” be perpetuated today?
 How would it look different?
 It might be on the Internet, not the radio, and it probably wouldn’t involve Martians, but are we really less gullible?
 This can be a terrific springboard for conversations about the careful “consumption” of media.

 From vampires to zombies, many of the Halloween horrors we’ve come to appreciate can be researched on a historical or scientific basis.
 Older students might be interested to find out the actual medical reasons people thought there were werewolves or to consider some of the scientific issues inherent in building a “Frankenstein’s monster.”
 And of course, it’s a natural time of year to learn about historical events like the Salem Witch Trials.